-- 1.14.1 The status of GNSS flight recorder evidence relative to other forms of evidence is as follows: - All paramotor shall carry one FR which will be used as primary evidence. - In the event of a failure of the primary FR, a second FR or observer's report may be used as secondary evidence. - 1.14.2 Only CIMA approved FRs may be used and they must be operated in strict accordance with their approval documents.
-(S10 A6) - 1.14.3 The primary FR to be used by a pilot in a championship will be supplied by the organization.
-The secondary FR could be used by the decision of the pilot in a championship, as long as clearly sealed, and should be supplied by the pilot.
-The FR case must be clearly labelled with the pilot's name and competition number and if applicable this information must be entered into the memory of the FR. - 1.14.4 The pilot must make a data transfer cable and a copy of the transfer software available to the organization if required.
+- 1.14.1 The status of GNSS flight recorder evidence relative to other forms of evidence is as follows: - All paramotor shall carry a FR which will be used as primary evidence. - In the event of a failure of the primary FR, a second FR or observer's report may be used as secondary evidence. - 1.14.2 Only CIMA approved FRs may be used and they must be operated in strict accordance with their approval documents.
+(S10 A6) - 1.14.3 The FR to be used by a pilot in a championship will be supplied by the pilot.
+The FR case must be clearly labelled with the pilots name and competition number and (if applicable) this information must be entered into the memory of the FR. - 1.14.4 The pilot must make a data transfer cable and a copy of the transfer software available to the organization if required.